 Windows Virtual PC

-How to work with Windows Virtual PC and Windows XP Mode
+How to work with Windows Virtual PC and Windows XP Mode, in Windows 7.

 In a previous article we talked about the requirements and installation procedure of Windows XP Mode.
 Now it is time to show you how to actually work with it.
 I will start with where to find Windows XP Mode, continue with how to use it's interface and finish with how to run an Windows XP application directly from Windows 7.
 Also, I'll be showing how to work with USB devices in Windows XP Mode.